radivot/myelo/CML/michor05/identifiability/README.md

 ![](outs/nlmerResids.png)

-The deSolve C coded bi-exponential model (see adjacent compile folder) is loaded and simulated as follows.
+A compiled bi-exponential ODE model is then loaded and simulated as follows (see adjacent compile folder).
 ```
 library(deSolve)
 library(FME)